MyActionWay/lighthouse-badger-action/README.md

 					* e.&nbsp;g. `cron: '55 23 * * 0'` executes the [Lighthouse-Badger](https://github.com/myactionway/lighthouse-badger-action "Get it") every Sunday at 23:55
 					* you can check your inputs [here](https://crontab.guru/ "Go there")
 			* hidden defaults (changeable with the other workflow files):
-				* target repository & branch: Repository with this workflow file and master branch
+				* target repository & branch: Repository with this workflow file and main branch
 				* outputs:
 					* badges: pagespeed.svg
 					* reports: yes